jamesr1775/gamer-gifts-elixir/Testing.md

 ##### Site Footer Tests
 - The social media icons opens up the relevant social media platforms in a new tab.
 - The icons remain centered on all screen sizes.
-- The Copyright Info text stays under the icons to the left side of the screen.
+- The Developer Info text stays under the icons to the left side of the screen.

 #### Home Page Tests